 Because all too often women don’t get credit for their efforts, whether it’s something physical, emotional, or intellectual.

 When boys see men consistently treat women with respect, never hesitating to offer support or gratitude, it fosters those same feelings of compassion and understanding in them.

 This can be a spouse or significant other, coach, neighbor, a family friend, or any other positive male role models.

 Ditch the phrase “like a girl”

 This popular phrase can have positive or negative implications, but whether it’s in reference to a female friend’s athletic ability or the way a boy cried over a simple disappointment, gender stereotypes minimize everyone.
-It’s better to just eliminate it from your family’s vocabulary.
+It’s better to just eliminate it from your family’s vocabulary, and work on simple language swaps that make your language more gender-inclusive overall.
 That will boost your son’s confidence and all the women and girls around him—because mutual respect is everything!